cert-manager/cert-manager/design/20230719-cabundle-reference.md

 ## Proposal

-Enable reading of cabundle from naive kubernetes objects like secrets, configmaps.
+Enable reading of cabundle from native kubernetes objects like secrets and configmaps.

 ## Design Details

-Add Secret, ConfigMap, ClusterTrustBundle optional fields to the spec which can be used to refer a key to find the caBundle.
+Add secrets and configMaps as optional fields to the spec which can be used to refer a key to find the caBundle.
 Below is the example for venafi issuer.

 ```
 spec: